QIAOZHIBAO0104/Data-Science-for-Statistician_Project2/ST558_PROJECT2.md

     ##   n.trees interaction.depth shrinkage n.minobsinnode
     ## 4      50                 2       0.1             10

+## Compare RMSE

+We will make predictions using beset model fits and test set to compare the RMSE of the two models.We will choose the model with a smaller RMSE as our optimal model.

 ``` r
 # predict values on test set and compare RMSE for two models
 pred.tree <- predict(tree.method,test_data)